qmacro/managed-associations-in-cap/flow.md

 ## Relate each of the Books and Authors entities to the new link entity

 Think of the link entity as a central "plumbing" facility, that just has a list of (in this case) pairs of numeric author and book IDs, linking authors and books.
-Then, from either side, we need to links the Books entity and Authors entity to that central plumbing facility, i.e. the link entity.
+Then, from either side, we need to links the `Books` entity and `Authors` entity to that central plumbing facility, i.e. the link entity.

-Right now, the relationships defined in `srv/extend.cds`, going from `bookshop.Books` and going from `bookshop.Authors`, go to each other, i.e. these are the two managed association definitions (see just earlier for the entire contents):
+Right now, the relationships defined in `srv/extend.cds`, going from `bookshop.Books` and going from `bookshop.Authors`, go to each other.
+In other words, these are the two managed association definitions (see just earlier for the entire contents):

-* The current (one-) to-one managed association:
+* Here's the current (one-) to-one managed association:
   ```cds
   extend bookshop.Books with {
     author: Association to bookshop.Authors;
   }
   ```

-* And the current (one-) to-many managed association:
+* And here's the current (one-) to-many managed association:
   ```cds
   extend bookshop.Authors with {
     books: Association to many bookshop.Books on books.author = $self;